 Are the version and the marking size of the 2D code appropriate?

 Also, any curvature may cause the cell (marking part) position to shift from its original position, an issue that can cause problems with reading.

 KEYENCE offers a lineup of various communication units and supports different connection modes according to application.
 You can connect to a computer via USB, RS-232C, Ethernet (SR-G100 Series), PS/2 (HR-100 Series), and other networking methods.
 You can also connect the handheld barcode scanner to your system by means of a PLC and an HMI touch panel.

 The “Barcode Information & Tips” site explains the basic principles of barcodes and 2D codes, types of codes, how they work, examples of use, and techniques used for scanning the codes.

-This introductory booklet covers the characteristics of typical 2D code types, barcode types, and other basic knowledge.
+This introductory book covers the characteristics of typical 2D code types, barcode types, and other basic knowledge.
 This includes details on marking data organization as well as key points and techniques for 2D code marking that results in stable code reading.

-This compilation introduces examples of using fixed mount barcode readers for the core purposes of improving traceability and providing checks to prevent human errors.
+This compilation introduces examples of using fixed-mount barcode readers for the core purposes of improving traceability and providing checks to prevent human errors.
 It is a must-read for barcode reader operators in the automotive industry, covering everything from the background and purposes of each need to application examples and summaries.

-This compilation introduces examples of using fixed mount barcode readers for the purposes of traceability and operation logging in the electronic device industry.
+This compilation introduces examples of using fixed-mount barcode readers for the purposes of traceability and operation logging in the electronic device industry.
 It is a powerful guide to help you improve barcode reader operations in the electronic device industry, covering everything from the background and purposes of barcode readers to application examples.